Shelby

 She is self-employed and uses this laptop with Excel and an older version of Quickbooks.
 Low and behold - it also upgraded with no issues.

-I have NOT run into any software incompatibilites with these computers.
-(Yet)
+I have NOT run into any software incompatibilities with any of my 3 Windows 11 upgrades.

 I have two laptops are considerably older and cannot be upgraded.
-I plan to make one of them into a Linux Mint machine.
+I plan to made one of them into a Linux Mint machine.
 (I have been learning Linux and this made sense for me.)
 The other laptop can remain on Windows 10.
 It's used for my other hobby to run my HO Scale train layout.
 It doesn't need to be online for what it does.
 Neither of these laptops contains anything critical to the business.
+Blog post #17 discusses this option.

 The next challenge will be to convince more clients to switch to Windows 11!
-I still have multiple clients still using Windows 7 who steadfastly refuse to change.
+In 2026, I still have multiple clients still using Windows 10 and even a couple on Windows 7 who steadfastly refuse to change.
 Some of these concerns were money issues and others didn’t want to learn a new version.

 • With the exception of a single item, all software has worked without issues.
 This was a big concern for me when I did the upgrade but the concern was unfounded.

-• I discovered my older and outdated Logitec C910 webcam has drivers that stop the installation of the 24H2 update.
+I discovered my older and outdated Logitech C910 webcam has drivers that stop the installation of the 24H2 update.
 This was rectified by manually removing the old drivers.
 I want to get a new/better webcam anyway!
 This was by no means a deal-breaker.

 • The option on the context menu to delete and rename files were moved.
 Its hard to break old habits and I find this really annoying as I find myself searching for something I used to do in a split second on Windows 10.